BreslinIT/neural-network/README.md

 - batch size
 - make an easier interface for choosing constants such as learning rate
 - create a gui for training and testing
-- find a way to visually represent the network (maybe add an animation)
+- add an animation to the network visualizer